kunalrdeshmukh/Safe_driver_prediction/README.md

 # Safe_driver_prediction

-My submission for the challenge.
+This is my submission for the challenge.
 Code for kaggle challenge . https://www.kaggle.com/c/porto-seguro-safe-driver-prediction